marijnh/Eloquent-JavaScript/19_paint.md

 As such, we can define it as a component that knows about only the current picture, not the whole application ((state)).
-Because it doesn't know how the application as a whole works, it can not directly dispatch ((action))s.
+Because it doesn't know how the application as a whole works, it cannot directly dispatch ((action))s.
 Rather, when responding to pointer events, it calls a callback function provided by the code that created it, which will handle the application-specific parts.